EVY-Platform/evy/docs/evy/sdui.md

 # SDUI Rows

 ### Base features
+* All values are strings, there are no types as this is dynamic on the apps
+    * eg: "title": "My title", could also be "title": "{item.title}"
 * All strings can include:
     * **variables** surrounded with curley braces: "Hello {name}, how are you?"
     * **icons** surrounded with double colons: "EVY ::evy_icon:: is the best!"
     * **emojis** prefixed with a colon: "I like :dog a lot"
-* []
+* [x]
-    * Denotes an array variable, used as such: string[] or int[]
+    * Denotes a type array of x
-    * Can have no type which denotes "any"
 * Content inside of row.view (see below)
     * Empty strings will be displayed and will NOT be ignored, but will essentially not be visible to the user
     * Missing keys will not be allowed, all keys/properties of a row content are required
 * Nested rows, rows within rows
     * "ROW" denotes the type of a row, meaning that that prop expects more rows
+* Array values
+    * When array values are passed into a prop of content, they are parsed as arrays by the SDUI framework.
+Eg: "{item.tags}" will become "[{id": a, "value": "Furniture"}, {id": a, "value": "Chair"}]"

 ### Base schema that all rows inherit from:
 ```
 {
     // The type of row that it is, see below
-    type: "string",
+    "type",

     // Prop that defines when the row is visible
     // for example {count(item.transfer_option.pickup.dates_with_timeslots) > 0}
-    "visible": "string"
+    "visible"

     "view": {
+        content: {
+            // Represents the header of the row, if empty string then no header will be shown
+            "title",

-        // Each key/value pair represents a line of content shown on a row
+            // Each subsequent key/value pair represents a line of content shown on a row
             // the key is the name, the value is what the content is or where it's from
-        content: {
-            "label": "value"
+            //eg "subtitle": "My great subtitle"
         },

         // Special prop that defines a placeholder text shown on a row instead
         // of it's content, which disapears/fades out when a condition is met
         "placeholder": {
-            "value": "string",
-            "condition": "string"
+            "value",
+            "condition"
         },
     }
     "edit": {
         // Where the input data is stored
-        "destination": "string"
+        "destination"
     }

 }